Branched flow of intense laser light in plasma with uneven density distribution

 {}

-Waves propagating in a randomly uneven or clumpy medium with correlation length larger than the wavelength $\lambda$ can form filaments in a treebranch-like manner \cite{Kaplan,Metzger,Metzger1,Heller}.
-This phenomenon, known as branched flow, has been observed in diverse systems and at many length scales \cite{Cordes,Pidwerbetsky,Zapperi,Topinka,Berry,Stinebring,Berry1,Aidala,Jura,Maryenko,Liu,Barkhofen,Kanoglu,Deguelder,Green,Derr}.
-For example, instead of smoothly diffusing or spreading, an electron beam passing through two-dimensional electron gases can form branching strands that become successively narrower \cite{Topinka,Liu,Maryenko,Aidala,Jura}, giant freak ocean waves are attributed to the random unevenness on the ocean floor \cite{Berry,Berry1,Kanoglu,Deguelder}, and branching of microwave radiation emitted by pulsars is suggested to be attributed to the interstellar dust clouds \cite{Pidwerbetsky,Cordes,Stinebring}.
-Recently, branched flow of laser light has been found on thin soap films \cite{Patsyk}.
-The light branching is attributed to variations of the film's refractivity, which bends and bundles the light rays at favorable locations and form caustics \cite{Patsyk}.
-Despite its complexity, branched flow is usually a linear phenomenon \cite{Brandst} and the distance $d_0$ from the source to the first branching point follows the scaling $d_0 \sim l_cv_0^{-2/3}$ \cite{Barkhofen,Kaplan,Mattheakis}, where $l_c$ is the correlation length of the medium's unevenness, and $v_0$ is a strength parameter (to be defined later).
+Waves propagating in a randomly uneven medium with correlation length larger than the wavelength $\lambda$ can form filaments in a tree-branch-like manner \cite{Heller}.
+This phenomenon, known as branched flow, has been observed in diverse systems and at many length scales \cite{Topinka,Aidala,Jura,Maryenko,Liu,Berry,Berry1,Kanoglu,Degueldre,Cordes,Pidwerbetsky,Stinebring,Barkhofen,Green,Derr,Patsyk,Patsyk1,Brandst,Mattheakis}.
+For example, instead of smoothly diffusing or spreading, an electron beam passing through two-dimensional (2D) electron gases can form branching strands that become successively narrower \cite{Topinka,Aidala,Jura,Maryenko,Liu}, giant freak ocean waves are attributed to the random unevenness on the ocean floor \cite{Berry,Berry1,Kanoglu,Degueldre,Green}, and branching of microwave radiation emitted by pulsars is attributed to the interstellar dust clouds \cite{Cordes,Pidwerbetsky,Stinebring}.
+Recently, branched flow of light (specifically continuous-wave laser) has been found on thin soap films \cite{Patsyk,Patsyk1}.
+The light branching is attributed to variations of the film's refractivity $\eta$, which bend and bundle the light rays at favorable locations and form caustics \cite{Patsyk,Patsyk1,Brandst,Mattheakis}.
+Despite its complexity, branched flow is usually a linear phenomenon and the distance $d_0$ from the source to the first branching point follows the scaling $d_0\propto l_cv_0^{-2/3}$ \cite{Heller,Kaplan,Metzger,Metzger1,Zapperi,Barkhofen}, where $l_c$ is the correlation length of the medium's unevenness, and $v_0$ is its strength parameter (to be defined later).